 Just a short walk from the Aya Sophia, the Blue Mosque was also crowded with tourists.

-I noted the the Ayden (call to prayer) in Istanbul is coordinated between the many mosques so that you don’t get the same warbling effect you get between mosques in Morocco all sounding the call to prayer at slightly different moments.
+The call to prayer in Istanbul is coordinated between the many mosques so that you don’t get the same warbling effect you get between mosques in Morocco all sounding the call to prayer at slightly different moments.
 Instead, it is more like a symphony with the various mosques singing point and counterpoint.
-The call to prayer itself is different than that in Morocco and Hanane was shocked to find that Turkey’s Muslims rarely know how to read Arabic script, the language of the Koran.
-They often know the words, but not the meanings and the prayers are less detailed than those of Moroccans.
+The call to prayer itself is different than that in Morocco and many Turkish Muslims don’t know how to read Arabic script, the language of the Koran.
+They often know the words, but not the meanings and thus the prayers can be less detailed than those of Arabic speaking countries.

 When the mosque was built, it rivaled the Kabaa mosque in Mecca and the six minarets were equal in number to those of the Kabaa.
 In order to keep the peace, Sultan Ahmet built a seventh minaret in Mecca in order to show that he wasn’t moving the center of Islam to a new capital, though in effect, that is what he did, at least for a time.